bitwarden/help/_articles/hosting/install-on-premise.md

       - certificate.crt (required)
       - private.key (required)
       - ca.crt (optional, if trusted)
-      - dhparam.pem (optional, if using Diffie Hellman ephemeral parameters)
+      - dhparam.pem (optional, if using Diffie Hellman ephemeral parameters).
+You can create your own `dhparam.pem` by using OpenSSL with `openssl dhparam -out ./dhparam.pem 2048`.

     - If you are only testing and do not have an SSL certificate, a self-signed certificate will be generated for your installation.